DeepakMishraDA/Data-Structures_and_Algorithms/README.md

-Data-structures are the building blocks of coding, the more you do it the more you understand.So,in this repo I have tried to try a few commonplace algorithms which reveals the importance of data-sturcture in programming.
+Data-structures are the building blocks of coding, the more you do it the more you understand.So,in this repo I have tried to try a few commonplace algorithms which reveals the importance of data-sturcture in programming. more you understand.
+So in this repo I have tried to try a few commonplace algorithms which reveals the importance of data-sturcture in programming.
+Though I am using Javascript here but the algorithms are more or less language independent and you can also find counter-part dat structures in most of the programming languages.